-Maybe it’s the prospect of Valentine’s Day, maybe it’s the heightened awareness of virus transmission and airborne droplets (thanks pandemic!), but today we’re thinking about kissing.
-And more specifically, the best places to kiss in London.
 Think of the truly great kisses in history – The Notebook, anyone? – and you’ll notice they all share an iconic setting.
-Luckily, London is chock full of such spots, so – giddy with the season of love – we’ve rounded up the top places to kiss in town!
+Luckily, London is chock full of such spots, so here it is – 20 of the best places to kiss in town!

 Places to kiss in London